asmanouira/CrystalGAN/README.md

 ![Image description](/images/step1.png)

-The output datasets of the first trained network will trained by the second cross-domain GAN
+The output datasets of the first network (including STEP1 and STEP2) will be trained by the second cross-domain GAN

 ![Image description](/images/step2.png)